pogipop/cloudron/docs/references/selfhosting.md

 * `docker ps` will give you the list of containers.
 The addon containers are named as `mail`, `postgresql`, `mysql` etc. If you want to get a specific container's log output, `journalctl -a CONTAINER_ID=<container_id>`.

+# Alerts

+The Cloudron will notify the Cloudron administrator via email if apps go down, run out of memory, have updates available etc.

+You will have to setup a 3rd party service like [Cloud Watch](https://aws.amazon.com/cloudwatch/) or [UptimeRobot](http://uptimerobot.com/) to monitor the Cloudron itself.
+You can use `https://my.<domain>/api/v1/cloudron/status` as the health check URL.

 # Help

 If you run into any problems, join us at our [chat](https://chat.cloudron.io) or [email us](mailto:support@cloudron.io).